 When used topically, plantain leaves can be used liberally since it is unlikely using extra will cause any problems.
-When taken as a tea, healthy adults can enjoy 2-4 cups of plantain tea per day, with a serving size of 1 tablespoon of dried plantain leaves per mug.
+When taken as tea, healthy adults can enjoy 2-4 cups of plantain tea per day, with a serving size of 1 tablespoon of dried plantain leaves per mug.

-When taken as a tea, some individuals may experience bloating, diarrhea, nausea, or stomach cramping, but this is common when taken at low doses.
+When taken as tea, some individuals may experience bloating, diarrhea, nausea, or stomach cramping, but this is common when taken at low doses.
 When applied topically, some people may experience an adverse reaction to the leaves, which could aggravate existing wounds or create skin irritation.

-If you do not experience any adverse reaction to low doses of plantain, it is safe to take regularly as part of a balanced diet.
+If you do not experience any adverse reaction to low doses of plantain, it is safe to take it regularly as part of a balanced diet.
 Avoid over-using plantain, as this can affect your digestive system, but feel free to use this medicinal herb to supplement the rest of your wellness routine.